bbauska/W3Cx-3of5/README.md

 <h4>The Blob object</h4>

-<p><b>An object of type Blob is a structure that represents binary data available as read-only.</b> Most of the time, you will only encounter these objects when you handle files.</p>
+<p><b>An object of type Blob is a structure that represents binary data available
+as read-only.</b> Most of the time, you will only encounter these objects when you handle files.</p>

-<p>Blob objects have two properties, namely:size and type, which respectively retrieve the size in bytes of the data handled by the Blob and their MIME type.</p>
+<p>Blob objects have two properties, namely:size and type, which respectively
+retrieve the size in bytes of the data handled by the Blob and their MIME type.</p>

 <h4>The File object</h4>

-<p><b>File objects are useful for manipulating... files!</b> They inherit the properties and methods of Blob objects, and have two additional properties that are name, for the file name, and lastModifiedDate to get the date of the last modification of the file (in the form of a JavaScript Date object, obviously).</p>
+<p><b>File objects are useful for manipulating... files!</b> They inherit the
+properties and methods of Blob objects, and have two additional properties that are name, for the file name, and lastModifiedDate to get the date of the last modification of the file (in the form of a JavaScript Date object, obviously).</p>

 <p>Most of the time, we will work with File objects.
-Blob objects will have real interest when you download binary files using Ajax (see example below).</p>
+Blob objects will have real
+interest when you download binary files using Ajax (see example below).</p>

 <h4>[Advanced]</h4>

-<p>If you are interested in seeing how Blob objects can be used, [here is an example "as is" that shows how to download an image using Xhr2](https://jsbin.com/jefitop/1/edit?html,output) (Xml Http Request version 2).
+<p>If you are interested in seeing how Blob objects can be used,
+<a href="https://jsbin.com/jefitop/1/edit?html,output">here is an example "as is"
+that shows how to download an image using Xhr2</a> (Xml Http Request version 2).
 The examples uses a <progress> element to show the download progress, and uses xhr.responseType = 'blob'; to indicate that the file we are going to download is a binary file (a blob).
 Try the example, then comment the line with responseType='blob'.
 In this case, you will notice that the image file is not properly decoded by the browser and is not displayed in the page.
-We explain Xhr2 in the [W3C HTML5 Apps and Games](https://www.edx.org/course/html5-apps-and-games) course.</p>
+We explain Xhr2 in the <a href="https://www.edx.org/course/html5-apps-and-games">
+W3C HTML5 Apps and Games</a> course.</p>

 <h3>6.3.5 Reading file content</h3>